-4.15 Maintenance Screen
+4.14 Maintenance Screen

-The Maintenance Screen is used to facilitate maintenance procedures and provides the PLC and display logic part number and revision number.
-When started from the Maintenance Screen, the machine starts in recirculation mode.
+The Maintenance Screen is used to facilitate maintenance procedures and provides the PLC and display logic part and revision number.
+When started from the Maintenance Screen, the machine starts in maintenance mode and opens the safety dump valve.